lit26/Novel-Corona-Virus-2019/README.md

 Compare read data with the model and predict the cases in the future

 Key achievement: China will have infected Coronavirus patients below 2000 in July.

+## SIR model for Coronavirus 2019- Case US

+Using SIR model to analysis the Coronavirus case in US

+Compare read data with the model and predict the cases in the future